pyralog/pyralog/TENSOR_DATABASE.md

 # Create tensor in PyTorch
 torch_tensor = torch.randn(1000, 768, device='cuda')

-# Zero-copy transfer to DLog
+# Zero-copy transfer to Pyralog
 dlog_tensor = dlog.from_torch(torch_tensor)  # No copy!

-# Store in DLog
+# Store in Pyralog
 client.insert("embeddings", id=1, embedding=dlog_tensor)

 # Retrieve and use in PyTorch